SplitBN/Vidscriber/README.md

 ### Video Transcription (Two-Phase Gemini VTT)
 **Gemini VTT** splits video analysis to a **two-phase process**:
-- **Phase 1 (Coarse Analysis):** Processes the video at 2 frames per second (fps) using a low token count per frame (~66 tokens).
-This phase identifies general timeline events and highlights video segments requiring further refinement.
+- **Phase 1 (Coarse Analysis):** Processes the video at 2 fps using a low token count per frame (~66 tokens).
+This phase identifies general timeline events and marks video segments requiring further refinement.
 - **Phase 2 (Refined Analysis):** Uses the marked output from Phase 1 to process only the highlighted segments.
 It runs at 10 fps with a high token count per frame (~258 tokens), focusing on fine-grained analysis for critical sections of the video, ensuring both precision and efficiency.

 These tools work together to produce a unified timeline, which includes transcribed speech, speaker information, and visual events.
 This structured JSON output makes it easier to understand, index, or process video content.